-SHOULDER PAIN can be a rather complicated matter.
-Many muscles, tendons, ligaments, and several bony structures are involved in shoulder movement, and hence shoulder pain.
+Many muscles, tendons, ligaments, and several bony structures are involved in shoulder movement.
+Thus, a problem in any of these structures can cause shoulder pain.

-The shoulder includes several bony structures, bound together at several joints by numerous ligaments, and covered by layers of muscles that overlap each other.
+The shoulder includes several bony structures, bound together at several joints by numerous ligaments, and covered by layers of muscles enveloped in fascia that overlap each other.
 These bony structures are the head and neck of the humerus (upper arm bone), the scapulae (shoulder blades), and the clavicles (collarbones).

-The scapula articulates (connects, forms a joint) with the head of the humerus via the glenoid fossa, forming the main shoulder joint (glenohumeral joint).
-A bony extension of the scapula, called the acromion (acromial process), connects with the lateral end of the clavicle, forming the acromioclavicular joint).
+The scapula connects, or forms a joint, with the head of the humerus via the glenoid fossa, forming the main shoulder joint (glenohumeral joint).
+A bony extension of the scapula, called the acromion (acromial process), connects with the lateral end of the clavicle, forming the acromioclavicular joint.

 Let’s not forget the deltoid muscles, which cover the shoulder joint, giving it a rounded appearance.